SpatialDays/cubequery/README.md

 Most of the build for this project works through the `Makefile`

 Run `make docker` to build the base containers to work on top of.
+On windows run the `build.bat` script

 Your build of the containers will need to provide connection details for the [Open Data Cube](https://www.opendatacube.org/).